corda/corda-docs-portal/content/en/docs/tutorials/corda-5/run-demo-cordapp.md

 git clone git@github.com:corda/Corda5-SolarSystem.git
 ```

-The sample project will appear in your chosen directory.
+The sample project appears in your chosen directory.

 ## Open the sample CorDapp in IntelliJ IDEA